byterubpay/byterub-site/_posts/2018-09-15-logs-for-the-Community-meeting-held-on-2018-09-15.md

 **\<el00ruobuob>** :)
 **\<ErCiccione>** ok
 **\<ErCiccione>** so, first of all, so sorry i lost the last two meetings. i have a couple of big updates:
-**\<ErCiccione>** 1. we finally got pootle (the translation platform) uploaded on getmonero, you can find it on translate.getmonero.org , but please, do not subscribe, i'm still waiting to get shell access from pigeons, so that i can start the proper configuration
+**\<ErCiccione>** 1. we finally got pootle (the translation platform) uploaded on getbyterub, you can find it on translate.getbyterub.org , but please, do not subscribe, i'm still waiting to get shell access from pigeons, so that i can start the proper configuration
 **\<ErCiccione>** but at least it's up, thanks to pigeons for that
 **\<vp11>** hell yeah :D
-**\<ErCiccione>** that's the platform we will be using to manage most of the monero translations in future, it will make everything much consistent and easier.
+**\<ErCiccione>** that's the platform we will be using to manage most of the byterub translations in future, it will make everything much consistent and easier.
 It will totally bypass GitHub (the platform will commit on the repo)
 **\<ErCiccione>** 2. next release of the GUI (0.13) is near, as soon as the code is frozen i will make the "call for translators" as for 0.12.
 This to make sure all languages of the wallet will be properly updated.
 I got a great response last time, i hope this time will be the same
 **\<el00ruobuob>** count me in
 \* shillo est maintenant connu sous le nom de shilloded